-ALWAYS test the external power receptacle (or electrical box) with a Ground Monitor BEFORE connecting your power cord.
+ALWAYS use a Line Monitor/Outlet Tester (customer supplied) to test the external power receptacle or electrical box BEFORE connecting your power cord.

-NEVER connect the power cord if the ground monitor indicates reverse polarity or an open ground.
+NEVER connect the power cord if the line monitor indicates REVERSE POLARITY or an OPEN GROUND.

 Use caution when using metal tools.
 If a tool makes contact with a battery terminal or the metal connected to it, a short circuit could occur which could cause personal injury, explosion or fire.